Anisotropic warm inflation: Introduction

-From the perspective of the cosmic no-hair conjecture, it is interesting to consider the models which violate the statement (1) and (2) at the same time.
-A primary question is whether anisotropic warm inflation occurs or not.
-In the usual slow-roll inflation, the solution of the slow-roll inflation becomes an attractor solution in the phase space of the dynamical system of the inflaton field.
 However, we show that the additional matter fields of the radiation energy density and gauge fields give rise to thermal and non-thermal destabilization of the conventional slow-roll inflation, respectively.
 Hence, it is interesting to clarify the phase space structure of the dynamical system in the presence of the radiation energy density and the gauge fields.
 We show that a fixed point that corresponds to an attractor solution of the anisotropic warm inflation exists.
 Depending on model parameters, the property of the fixed point changes.
 Indeed, in the presence of dissipation of the inflaton field, warm inflation becomes attractor in the absence of gauge fields.
 And the attractor changes to a saddle point once the gauge field emerges for an appropriate coupling between the inflaton and the gauge fields.
 Then the anisotropy appears after the warm inflation if the inflation lasts forever.
 However, for a wide range of model parameters, inflation ends before the anisotropic inflation starts.
 If the dissipation is strong enough compared to the effect of the gauge fields, the anisotropy disappears.
 Thus, we find that whether the anisotropy during inflation survives or not depends on the strength of the dissipation.
+All calculations and estimates are based on the assumption of considering a constant value for the dissipation ratio.
+In fact, warm inflation models have instead a dissipation ratio that is not constant but has dependencies on the temperature and, in some cases, also on the inflaton amplitude.
+However, in the slow-roll limit, the dissipation ratio is almost constant during inflation.
+Hence, assumption that dissipation ratio is constant is legitimate to clarify the condition for the existence of a solution of anisotropic warm inflation.
+To support the validity of the assumption, we show qualitative feature does not change even for time dependent dissipation ratio in the Appendix.

 The paper is organized as follows.
 In section 2, we review warm inflation briefly.
 In particular, we clarify slow-roll conditions in the context of warm inflation.
 In section 3, we consider warm inflation in the presence of a gauge filed.
 We examine the condition for making anisotropy survived in the warm inflation.
 In section 4, we consider exactly solvable power-law inflation models in order to clarify the phase space structure of the models.
 In section 5, we perform a dynamical system approach.
 We analytically obtain some fixed points in the dynamical system.
 We numerically study dynamical flow and reveal the role of the dissipation in the anisotropic inflation.